crypto-org-chain/cronos-docs/docs/getting-started/cronos_mainnet.md

 :::

 Congratulations!
-You've successfully set up a Testnet node and performed some basic transactions!
+You've successfully set up a Cronos mainnet node and performed some basic transactions!
 You may refer to [Wallet Management](https://cronos.crypto.org/docs/wallets/cli.html#cronosd) for more advanced operations and transactions.

-## Cronos testnet faucet and explorer
+## Cronos mainnet explorer

 - You can lookup data within the `cronostestnet_338-3` network by the [explorer](https://cronos-explorer.crypto.org/);

-- To interact with the blockchain, simply use the [test-token faucet](https://cronos.crypto.org/faucet) to obtain test CRO tokens for performing transactions on the **Cronos** testnet.

-  - Note that you will need to create an [address](#step-3-1-create-a-new-key-and-address) before using the faucet.